-The course-based MA program in sociology is an intensive year of study, a fast-track route, for outstanding students planning advanced work at the doctoral level.
-Required coursework consists of \star 24, including core courses in classical and contemporary theory, research design, research methods and statistics, SOC 900 (research project), and completion of the mandatory ethics training requirement.
+The course-based MA program in sociology is an intensive year of study.
+Required coursework consists of \star 24, including core courses in classical and contemporary theory, research design, research methods and statistics, SOC 900 (research project Parts 1 and 2), and completion of the mandatory ethics training requirement.

-The Department assigns, or students may select, a Supervisor who will direct their work in SOC 900 during the Fall and Winter Terms.
+The Department assigns, or students may select, a Supervisor who will direct their work over two terms of SOC 900 during the Fall and Winter Terms.
 The project includes a critical appraisal of the literature and formulation of a research topic in the subject area of interest.
 During the Winter Term, and concurrent with a course in research design (SOC 533), the topic is developed into a research project which demonstrates the student's ability to work in a scholarly manner.
 The capping exercise consists of an oral examination in which the student successfully defends the research project (SOC 900).

-Thesis MA programs require registration in a combination of coursework and thesis research comprising a minimum of $\star 24$, and completion of the mandatory ethics training requirement.
-For the thesis MA in sociology, coursework consists of at least $\star 18$, including core courses in theory, research design, methods and statistics.
+Thesis MA programs require registration in a combination of coursework and thesis research comprising a minimum of \star 24, and completion of the mandatory ethics training requirement.
+For the thesis MA in sociology, coursework consists of at least \star 18, including core courses in theory, research design, methods and statistics.

-For the thesis MA in demography, coursework consists of at least \bigstar 18, including core courses in statistics, methods, theory, demographic analysis, and two of fertility, mortality, and migration.
+For the thesis MA in demography, coursework consists of at least \star 18, including core courses in statistics, methods, theory, demographic analysis, and two of fertility, mortality, and migration.
 Candidates will be examined orally on their completed thesis.

 The MA in criminal justice program is designed for students who are pursuing a career in one of the components of the criminal justice system.
-The program requires $\bigstar 24$ at the graduate-level, plus a project equivalent to $\bigstar 3$, and completion of the mandatory ethics training requirement.
+The program requires \star 24 at the graduate-level, plus a project equivalent to \star 3, and completion of the mandatory ethics training requirement.
 Depending on the student's background, two full-time field placements of four months each may be required.
-Coursework must include SOC 525 and an additional $\bigstar 9$ in criminology.
+Coursework must include SOC 525 and an additional \star 9 in criminology.
 Coursework in related disciplines is encouraged.